 - You can refrigerate the leftover Inutak and reheat in a toaster for about 6 minutes.

-Inutak Recipe is a delicious Filipino dessert made from Sticky rice of “Galapong” with sugar, coconut milk and coconut cream.
+Inutak Recipe is a delicious Filipino dessert from Sticky rice of “Galapong” with sugar, coconut milk and coconut cream.